J. Carter Bacot

-Biography
+Early life

 Bacot spent his early years in Utica, New York.
 After graduating from Hamilton College in 1955 and from Cornell Law School in 1958.
 He worked briefly for a Utica law firm.

+Career

 Bacot joined The Bank of New York in 1960.
 He was named vice chair of the company in 1975 and president in 1979.
-He was the chairman and chief executive from 1982 until 1998 and remained on the board until 2003.
+Following the death of Elliott Averett, was the chairman and chief executive from 1982 until 1998 and remained on the board until 2003.

 While Bacot was the chairman, the bank's assets increase from $11.5 billion to $60 billion.
 Also, the bank's net annual income increased from $58 million to $1.1 billion.

-On April 7, 2005 The Bank of New York Company announced that Bacot had died earlier that day from cardiac arrest at his home in Montclair, New Jersey at age 72.
+On April 7, 2005, The Bank of New York Company announced that Bacot had died earlier that day from cardiac arrest at his home in Montclair, New Jersey, at age 72.
 He had a forty-three-year career at The Bank of New York.

+Personal life

-Bacot died on April 7, 2005 due to cardiac arrest.
+Bacot died on April 7, 2005, due to cardiac arrest.
 He is survived by his wife, Shirley Schou; two daughters, Susan Bacot and Betsy Bacot-Aigner; and two grandsons.